sunshine-cid/sunshine-etsy-title-description-tags-generator/README.md

+# Be aware that Google transitioning Bard to Gemini has (and breaking bardapi) rendered this project mostly inoperable.
+I will update the project once we get a working API for Google Gemini

 # sunshine-etsy-title-description-tags-generator
 This program is made to simplify the process of requesting Google Bard responses for Etsy products.
 It take a standard AI descriptor and returns potential product titles, descriptions, and etsy tags